stevesoltys/openbubbles/README.md

 - Unsend messages
 - Call your friends on FaceTime
 - Answer calls from your friends on FaceTime
-- See friend's locations on FindMy
+- See friends' locations on FindMy
 - Join and Sync iCloud Shared Albums
 - See typing indicators
 - Receive stickers